grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 1.  for any X less than 0, the result is -X (e.g. absolute value of -1.5 is 1.5)
 2.  for any X greater or equal to 0, the result is X (e.g. absolute value of 3 is 3).

 As you can see, there is a boundary between the two behaviors and the right edge of the boundary is 0.
-Why do I say “right edge"?
+Why do I say "right edge"?
 That is because the boundary always has two edges and there’s a length between them.
 If we assume we are talking about the mentioned absolute value calculation and that our numerical domain is that of integer numbers, we can as well use -1 as edge value and say that:

 1.  for any X less or equal to -1, the result is -X (e.g. absolute value of -1.5 is 1.5)
 2.  for any X greater than -1, the result is X (e.g. absolute value of 3 is 3).